jlawman/llm-answers/README.md

-# Unified LLM Endpoint and Function within Modal
+# General LLM Endpoint and Function within Modal

 A simple API service that provides unified access to multiple LLM providers (Anthropic, Google, Groq, OpenAI) through a single endpoint, deployed using Modal.

-## Overview

-This project provides:
-1. A FastAPI-based REST API for accessing various LLMs
-2. A Modal function for direct programmatic access within Modal apps
+This was built as convenience function for some projects where I wanted to have a simple endpoint to access multiple LLMs and to handle some XML parsing on the output since I found myself writing the same code over and over again for a variety of prototypes/concept projects.

 ## Getting Started

 ### Prerequisites

-- Modal account and CLI set up
+- Modal.com account and CLI set up
 - API keys for the LLM providers you want to use

 ### Setup